Männerkreis

 Topics

-What is your story about - extract the universal essence of your experience (which is always relatable).
+Extract the universal essence of your experience (which is always relatable).

-“We are not our stories”.
+“We are not our stories”

 We welcome what arises naturally and remain open to what is alive in the group.